whyteaz/global.hackathon/Teams/Bosses/ABOUT.md

 - Frontend development in
   - html, css, js
   - also tried dart
-  - vanillaJS :), angluarJS and polymer
+  - vanillaJS , angluarJS and polymer
 - Backend development in
   - php, nodeJS and dart
   - appengine, heroku
   - kinvey

-About my skills and what I'm going to do?
+What I'm going to do?
 =========================================

-I think, I'll target theme #2 or #4 or both and I'm going to use maybe dart or nodeJS and of course html5 with css3.
+I think, I'll target theme #1 and I'm going to use html5 with css3 and polymer.